arduino/arduino-cloud-cli/README.md

 # iot-cloud-cli

 iot-cloud-cli is a command line interface that allows to exploit the features of Arduino IoT Cloud.
-As of now, it is possible to provision a device and to simulate a device to be connected to the cloud using MQTT for troubleshooting purposes.
+As of now, it is possible to provision a device.

 ### Requirements

 This is all you need to use iot-cloud-cli for device **provisioning**:
  * A client ID and a secret ID, retrievable from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key
  * The folder containing the precompiled provisioning firmwares (`binaries`) needs to be in the same location you run the command from

-This is all you need to use iot-cloud-cli as a **virtual device**:
- * A "Generic ESP8266 Module" or "Generic ESP32 Module" device in IoT Cloud (requires a Maker plan)
- * A thing with a `counter` property connected to the "Generic ESP8266/ESP32 Module" device

 ## Set a configuration